EcoClimLab/Operations/README.md

-# Data_Management-Scientific_Workflow
+# Data Management & Scientfic Workflow

+##ForestGEO Ecosystems & Climate Lab @ SCBI

-repository focused on the lab's scientific workflow and data management, including policies and resources
+This repository is focused on the lab's scientific workflow and data management, including policies and resources.